manu042k/VisionXAI/LLM/README.md

 # LLM Image Analysis System

 A sophisticated and modular image analysis system built with Google's Gemini 2.5 Flash model, LangGraph for stateful workflow orchestration, and Tavily for intelligent web search capabilities.
-This module serves as the core AI processing engine for AnnotAIx.
+This module serves as the core AI processing engine for VisionXai.

 ## Features